danialgoodwin/dev/cheat-sheets/microsoft-azure-cheat-sheet.md

 - Unlimited 30-day free trials (but database is auto-deleted at the end of each trial): https://azure.microsoft.com/en-us/try/cosmosdb/
 - Local emulator: https://aka.ms/cosmosdb-emulator

-There can only be one partition key, but that one key can be a combination of fields.
-All data is automatically indexed.
+- There can only be one partition key, but that one key can be a combination of fields
+- All data/properties are automatically indexed
+- Virtually unlimited "Request Units" per second.
+But may have a contact Microsoft for extremely high RUs, just so that they make sure the costs are understood.